weizmannk/EarthOrbitPlan/docs/quickly/quick_start.rst

    Missions like ULTRASAT support multiple skygrid models; use ``--skygrid`` to select (non-overlap and allsky).
    Other missions (e.g., ZTF, UVEX, Rubin) support only a single skygrid and do not need this option.

-See the full list of parameters in the :ref:`CLI guide <https://m4opt.readthedocs.io/en/latest/guide/cli.html#m4opt-schedule>`_.
+See the full list of parameters in the `CLI guide <https://m4opt.readthedocs.io/en/latest/guide/cli.html#m4opt-schedule>`_.

 2. Understanding the Output